 Just take a look at this example by Kate Spade, offering new subscribers a 10% discount when they shop online:

-Since these people are fresh to your brand (and most impressionable!), it’s a fantastic, high-ROI strategy for eCommerce businesses to push.
+Since these people are fresh to your brand (and most impressionable!), welcome emails are a fantastic, high-ROI strategy for eCommerce businesses to push.

 2. Focus on Organic SEO

-If you’re looking for a long-term, valuable strategy that’ll drive the majority of your online sales in a few years time, you’ll need to start focusing on organic search.
+If you’re looking for a long-term, valuable strategy that’ll drive the majority of your online sales in a few years, you’ll need to start focusing on organic search.

-Organic SEO is more effective than quick-fire strategies like PPC.
-That’s because you earn your place in the Search Engine Results Pages (SERPs), without continually spending cash.
+Organic SEO (Search Engine Optimization) is more effective than quick-fire strategies like PPC.
+That’s because you earn your place in the Search Engine Results Pages (SERPs) without continually spending cash.

-According to a report by Wolfgang Digital, 43% of traffic to eCommerce websites comes from Google Organic:
+According to a report by Wolfgang Digital, 43% of traffic to eCommerce websites comes organically from Google searches.

 You’ll need to:

-- Perform keyword research, and investigate the phrases people are using to find information about your brand or industry.
-(You should be using short, high search volume keywords for product, service and homepages, and long-tail phrases for blog content.)
+- Perform keyword research, and investigate the phrases people use to find information about your brand or industry.
+(You should be using short, high search volume keywords for products, services, homepages, and long-tail keywords for blog content.)

 - Create 10x content around these keywords.

-- Optimize your pages for SEO, including your main keyword in: heading tags, on-site content, your URL and meta titles and descriptions:
+- Optimize your pages for SEO by including your main keyword in heading tags, on-site content, your URL, and meta titles and descriptions.